diskoverdata/diskover-docs/source_files/task_worker_windows.md

 #### Add Indexing Task to Diskover-web Task Panel

-When adding new index task to Diskover-web Task panel, for crawl paths use double backslash, example:
+When adding new index task to Diskover-web Task panel, for crawl directory use double backslash (escaped), example:

 `C:\\Users\\someuser`